hfp/dbcsr/src/acc/opencl/smm/README.md

 ./tune_multiply.py 13 5 7
 ```

+**NOTE**: If multiple different kernels are tuned, it is advisible to delete the `opentuner.db` directory prior to a new kernel otherwise auto-tuning is potentially (mis-)guided by information which was collected for a different kernel.

 The script finally writes a JSON-file with the filename like `tune_multiply-float-12x12x12-60gflops.json` encoding the benchmark (multiply), the precision (float), the kernel (12x12x12), and the achieved performance (60gflops).
 Tuninig starts from an internal default that is supposed to match LIBSMM's internal default parameter setting.
 However, tuning can be (re-)started with specific parameters (e.g., `-bs 64`, `-bm 13`, `-bn 1` for `OPENCL_LIBSMM_SMM_BATCHSIZE`, `OPENCL_LIBSMM_SMM_BLOCK_M`, and `OPENCL_LIBSMM_SMM_BLOCK_N` respectively).

 ## Optimized Kernels